tuna-f1sh/cyme/README.md

 * Windows: "{FOLDERID\_RoamingAppData}/cyme"

 One can also be supplied with `--config`.
 Copy or refer to './doc/cyme\_example\_config.json' for configurables.
 The file is essentially the default args; supplied args will override these.
 Use `--debug` to see where it is looking or if it's not loading.

+`cyme watch` can also be used to live edit display settings then save the config to the default location with 'Ctrl-s'.
+It's probably the easiest way to customise display blocks.

 ### Custom Icons and Colours